mieubrisse/personal-writing/whats-ai-anyway-part-4/post.md

 I lied to you
 -------------
-But it was a white lie!
+But it was for a reason!
 You weren't yet prepared to handle the truth.

 Now that you're an Ultra AI Understandor, you're ready: large language models don't actually take in or predict words.